Ohjurot/nana-ngx/documentation/index.md

 We aim to bring the following improvements to nana:

 - **Active support and development**: Via GitHub (Open Source)
-- **Modern repository layout**: Unified build system, CI and CD (Conan package, Documentation, ...)
-- **Better documentation**
+- **Features**: Improvements and new features
+- **Modular**: We aim to support as much as possible (ex. png, jpeg).
+However we will also provide a way to turn off the support and by that the dependencies!
-- **Extensible**: Allow nana to be more modular and extensible with by users.
+- **Extensible**: Allow nana to be extensible by extensions and the end product.
 Provide a common workflow for creating, submitting and publishing extension.
-TODO: Direct contribution vs. Extension (Solve the problem / define borders)
-- **Features**: Improvements and new features
+- **Better documentation**: Consistent and consequent documentation in ONE place.
+Information, API-Reference, Guides, Examples, ... everything shall be hosted in one repo and shall be automatically deployed via GitHub actions to this GitHub page.
+- **Modern repository layout**: Unified CMake and Conan2 based build system.
+Automation with CI and CD via GitHub actions.

 See our [Roadmap](roadmap-20.md) for a status on nana v2.0